-For each service provider, the container must provide a bean of scope @ApplicationScoped and qualifier @Default, supporting injection of a reference to the service provider instance.
+For each service provider, the container must provide a bean of scope @ApplicationScoped, deployment type @Standard, binding @Current, supporting injection of a reference to the service provider instance.
 The bean types of this bean include the class of the service provider and all superclases and interfaces.